Best Cordless Lawnmower Review

 Note: Because we could not control the density of the grass and didn’t test every mower in it, these results were not used in the final scoring.
 They’re still pretty dang telling, though!

-Best Battery-Powered Lawn Mower Battery Efficiency
+Best Cordless Lawnmower Battery Efficiency

 Battery efficiency isn’t nearly as important as the amount of grass you can cut on a charge.
 However, it is helpful to see who is getting the most out of their watt-hours if you’re deciding what size battery to add when you want more cutting area.